supaflyENJOY/DynamicsDocs/docs/AdminSetup/FeeSchedules.md

 ---
 id: FeeSchedules
-title: Fee Schedule
+title: Fee Schedules
 ---

 # Fee Schedules

 Fee schedules are price lists where you can track the Expected and Billing Rate per service in Fee Schedule Items.

 - *Name*
 - *Fee Schedule Number*
- - *Fee Schedule Type*
+- *Fee Schedule Type* - choose whether this fee schedule is for Billing or Payroll.

- Fee schedules where Fee Schedule Type is "Billing" can be related to a [Business Unit](../AdminSetup/BusinessUnit.md) or to a specific [Insurance Plan](../AdminSetup/InsurancePlan.md).
+Fee schedules where Fee Schedule Type is 'Billing' can be related to a [Business Unit](../AdminSetup/BusinessUnit.md) or to a specific [Insurance Plan](../AdminSetup/InsurancePlan.md).

 ## Fee Schedule Items

 - *Product/Service* - the service code being billed.
 - *Expected Amount* - the contracted rate.
 - *Billing Amount* - included on the claim as the price per unit of this service.

 Organizations can choose to bill with the contracted rate by keeping Expected and Billing Amounts the same, or leaving the Expected Amounts blank.